-As of February 2023 we have vacancies for 1st Sopranos, Tenor and Bass.
+As of June 2023 we have a few vacancies – for Soprano, Tenor and Bass.

 If you are an experienced singer with good sight-reading ability, interested to join a competent Chamber Choir with a varied repertoire, we welcome you to join in with us for a trial evening or two – Why not try us out?

-This follows a search for some months by Ian in order to find a new venue, away from areas of potentially higher infection.
+This follows a search for some months by Ian in order to find a new venue, suitable for the Choir’s Monday evening performances

 Jubilate’s Saturday lunchtime recital, entitled Voyage Européen, at Clifton Cathedral in Bristol took the audience on a tour of some of Europe’s great choral works.